sal55/langs/mycompilers.md

 That 2Kloc is not far off what I've measured for quite a few compilers, especially in optimising mode and even assemblers (yes, Nasm), which run on 64-bit machines with a 1000x higher clock, 250,000 times more RAM and infinitely more storage.
 So I put more emphasis on writing efficient software rather than just depending on optimiser to take care of sloppy code.

 Optimisation should be a bonus, not an essential.

+### Assemblers

+An assembler can complement a compiler, or it can be used where a compiler is not practical or it follows later.
+The following are standalone assemblers that I actually remember writing:

+* Z80 Assembler - this is the one mentioned above
+* 80186/88 Assembler - The 80186/188 is a version of the 8086/88 with enhanced instruction set and integrated peripherals.
+(We were going to use it for a portable machine - in 1984.
+Possibly this was the basis for my later 8086 assembler)
+* 8051/8035 Assembler - I forget exactly which microcontroller this was.
+But I found it primitive - the Z80 was a supercomputer by comparison.
+Apparently a C compiler existed for it - kudos to them.
+* x64 Assembler - this the much more recent one that I reluctantly created, which also does the job of linker

+Generally assembly is used inline within a HLL where possible, since they can benefit from the extensive features of the HLL for the non-executable aspects.